 Similar to the plots in maze 1, we observe that Q-Learning converges at a much greater rate than SARSA and 10-step SARSA.
 It converges in roughly 1/2 the number of episodes and has a per episode runtime approximately 3/4 that of the SARSA algorithms.
 As ex- pected, since we are dealing with a much larger grid relative to maze 1, there is a much larger difference in results between the optimal and sub-optimal algorithms.

+We note that the results from maze 1 and 2 are somewhat similar to each other since the maze that the agent’s had to solve was relatively simplistic in the 8x8 grid case.
+In the maze 2 example we are dealing with a 15x15 grid and therefore expect there to be a larger discrepency between the best and remaining algorithm runtimes and episodes until convergence/optimality.

 Figure 10: Optimal actions on Maze 2 using SARSA